 b) The Officers elected by the membership shall consist of:

-~ a Chairman who shall act as chief executive of the BTA and take the chair at meetings of the Committee; in the absence of the Chairman or Vice‑Chairman the Committee shall elect an acting Chairman for each particular meeting.
+i. a Chairman who shall act as chief executive of the BTA and take the chair at meetings of the Committee; in the absence of the Chairman or Vice‑Chairman the Committee shall elect an acting Chairman for each particular meeting.
 The term of office of Chairman shall be limited to a maximum period of 4 years, after that the Chairman may stand for re-election by the committee.

-~ a Vice –Chairman: the term of office of Vice –Chairman shall be limited to a maximum of 4 years, after that the Chairman may stand for re-election by the committee.
+ii. a Vice –Chairman: the term of office of Vice –Chairman shall be limited to a maximum of 4 years, after that the Chairman may stand for re-election by the committee.

 c) Members of the Committee shall hold office for 12 months, and shall be eligible for re-election at the Annual General Meeting.

 d) Casual vacancies within the Committee may be filled by the committee by co‑option.
 Persons so appointed shall hold office until the next AGM but shall then be eligible for election.

 i. meet not less frequently than half‑yearly, and Committee members shall be given not less than 14 days notice by the Secretary.
 Four members shall form a quorum.

 ii. have the power at its absolute discretion to suspend or terminate the membership of any member whose conduct is considered prejudicial to the BTA.

 iii. delegate any of its powers (other than those in e iii) as it may think fit.
 In carrying out its duties it may appoint such committees, sub‑committees and working parties as it may deem appropriate.